Advisory Board Terms of Reference

 Members of Program Advisory Board are selected for their expertise and leadership in their respective fields.
 Alumni of the College should be considered where appropriate.

-HSI encourages diverse program advisory membership, especially to include aboriginal persons, francophones, members of sexual minority groups, persons with disabilities, visible minorities and women.
+TIA encourages diverse program advisory membership, especially to include aboriginal persons, francophones, members of sexual minority groups, persons with disabilities, visible minorities and women.

 Eligibility for Membership

 Members are invited as individuals to represent their industries, and/or their professional standing within an industry; members do not represent their company.
 Normally, a Program Advisory Board will not have more than one representative from the same company.
 Designates cannot attend meetings on behalf of a Program Advisory Board member.
 The Institute is responsible for replacing resigning members.
-HSI full-time, part-time, or contract employees and students are not eligible to be members of Program Advisory Board; however, their input may be sought when appropriate.
+TIA full-time, part-time, or contract employees and students are not eligible to be members of Program Advisory Board; however, their input may be sought when appropriate.
 Membership on any Program Advisory Board does not imply endorsement by the Institute of a particular company, product or service.

 Length of Membership